cdumay/cdumay_result/README.md

 }
 ```

 ## Features

-- [cdumay-result](https://github.com/cdumay/cdumay-result-rs): A library to serialize and deserialize result using JSON.
+- [cdumay-errors](https://github.com/cdumay/cdumay-errors-rs): A basic library used to standardize errors and to serialize them into json using serde_json.

 ## Project Links